 - Final Product and Dissemination/Grant Deliverable: What is your intended result and who is your audience?
 Please explain how these results will be disseminated to this audience and beyond (if relevant).
 How will this research be used to obtain a grant or contract in the future?

 - Bibliography: Use the format that is standard for publishing in the respective field.

-Budget and Budget Justification: Click Here for Budget Page(s).
+Click Here for Budget Template.

-For projects that request support for faculty or student time, the budget justification should describe each person’s scope of responsibility on the project and include specific duties and tasks that will be carried out.
+Faculty summer salary, graduate student wages, undergraduate student wages.
+The budget justification should describe each person’s scope of responsibility on the project and include specific duties and tasks that will be carried out.
 The justification should demonstrate how the time spent will lead to the successful outcome of the project.